Single Point of Entry for kiwifruit exporting - impacts on the New Zealand kiwifruit industry

 Including better reporting, industry decision making, more clarity and flexibility in supply agreements, and a clear strategy for supply chain infrastructure development.

-Part of Industry Alignment is identifying which of the workstreams to prioritise to ensure we’re focused on the areas that will add the most value for growers and deliver on these work programmes well.
+Part of our industry alignment work is identifying the workstreams to prioritise to ensure we’re focused on the areas that will add the most value for growers and deliver on these work programmes well.
 There will be significant grower engagement on some of these key issues in 2025 including share alignment and licence release.
 We’ll provide more information on these shortly, including how growers can engage in the process of designing solutions.

 The primary objectives of this project are: